VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 # Group will be evaluated at the nearest offset time point aligned with interval.
 # If not set, will take random offset to spread groups evaluation over time.
+# If set, interval won't use -evaluationInterval flag and must be bigger than eval_offset.
 [ eval_offset: <duration> ]

 # Limit the number of alerts an alerting rule and series a recording